-- ▶ Grade 10 ELA (or ACT/SAT concordant score) - ▶ Algebra 1 end-of-course (EOC) and the results constitute thirty percent of the final course grade or a comparative score on the Postsecondary Education Readiness Test (P.E.R.T.)
+- ▶ Grade 10 ELA (or ACT/SAT concordant score) - ▶ Algebra 1 end-of-course (EOC) and the results constitute thirty percent of the final course grade\ or a comparative score on the Postsecondary Education Readiness Test (P.E.R.T.)

-Students must participate in the EOC assessments, and the results constitute 30 percent of the final course grade.
+Students must participate in the EOC assessments, and the results constitute 30 percent of the final course grade\.
 These assessments are in the following subjects:

-- ▶ Biology 1 ▶ US History - ▶ Geometry ▶ Algebra 2 (if enrolled)
+- ▶ Biology 1

+▶ US History

+- ▶ Geometry

+- \Special Note: Thirty percent not applicable if not enrolled in the course but passed the EOC.